 The Company and its subsidiary file income tax returns in the U.S federal jurisdiction, and several states within the U.S. There are no filings in foreign jurisdictions.
 During 2014, the Company began the process to amend its state tax returns for the years 2009 through 2012 to file a combined report on a unitary basis with the Company and USB Investment Trust .
 The amended return for 2009 was filed during 2014, the 2010 return was filed during 2015, and the amended returns for 2011 and 2012 were filed in 2016.
-The Company is no longer subject to examination for years before 2009.
+The Company is no longer subject to examination for years before 2013.

-During the third quarter of 2016, the IRS notified the Company it would be conducting an examination of the Company's 2014 federal return.
-As of December 31, 2016, the Company is unaware of any change in tax positions as a result of the IRS examination.
+During the third quarter of 2016, the IRS notified the Company it would be conducting an examination of the Company's 2014 federal return, to which the Company received notification that no changes were being recommended.
 The Company's policy is to recognize interest and penalties related to taxes in income tax expense.
-Interest and penalties recognized during the years ended December 31, 2016 and 2015 were insignificant.
+Interest and penalties recognized during the years ended December 31, 2017 and 2016 were insignificant.